adkap2/Stock_Analysis/README.md

 ## Results

-###  Running the one way anova test with Gradient of Daily Number of Stock Mentions, Daily change in Stock Price
+###  Running The One Way Anova Test with gradient of daily number of stock mentions, daily change in stock price
 1.  **GME**
     *  f value = 1.305
     *  pvalue = 0.257